iainhouston/bradford-abbas.uk/README.md

 Just a few differences:

-1. Instead of his `vagrant.config.yml` we needed to name it `local.config.yml`
+1. <span style="text-decoration: line-through;">Instead of his `vagrant.config.yml` we needed to name it `local.config.yml`</span>.

+Not true after all as, after inspecting Jeff's code, I found it - the creation of the development site - to work as documented as long as we ensured the environment variable was correctly set by issuing commands in the form: `DRUPALVM_ENV=vagrant vagrant up` and `DRUPALVM_ENV=vagrant vagrant provision`

-2. These commands were run inside the vagrant VM since the `drush loader` seemed to have problems with the aliases when running the `..sync` commands.
+2. These commands were run inside the vagrant VM since the `drush loader` (drush 8.1.15) seemed to have problems with the aliases when running the `..sync` commands.

 ```
 vagrant ssh